ballerina-guides/integration-samples/salesforce_api/kafka_salesforce_integration/kafka-salesforce-pricebook_update/Readme.md

 [<ORG_NAME>.kafka_salesforce_pricebook_update]
 salesforceBaseUrl = "<SALESFORCE_BASE_URL>"
 salesforceAccessToken = "<SALESFORCE_ACCESS_TOKEN>"
+salesforcePriceBookId = "<SALESFORCE_PRICEBOOK_ID>"
 ```

 ## Testing
-1. First, run the kafka_msgProducer to start the Kafka producer.
+1. First, run the kafka-message-producer to start the Kafka producer.
 2. Start the Kafka subscriber by running the kafka-salesforce-pricebook_update.
 3. Then send the required message to Kafka producer using `curl http://localhost:9090/orders -H "Content-type:application/json" -d "{\"name\": \"<PRODUCT_NAME>\", \"unitPrice\": <UPDATED_PRICE>}"`.

 When the new message is published to the Kafka topic, the subscriber will update the new price in the Salesforce pricebook.